Rohitdey09/WanderWise-AITravelPlanner/README.md

 ## ✅ Setup Instructions

-# Step 1: Clone the repository
-git clone https://github.com/yourusername/ai-travel-planner.git
+**Step 1: Clone the repository** git clone https://github.com/yourusername/ai-travel-planner.git cd ai-travel-planner
-cd ai-travel-planner

-# Step 2: Create a virtual environment (optional but recommended)
-python -m venv venv
-source venv/bin/activate   # For Linux/Mac
+**Step 2: Create a virtual environment (optional but recommended)** python -m venv venv source venv/bin/activate   # For Linux/Mac **venv\Scripts\activate      # For Windows**
-# venv\Scripts\activate      # For Windows

-# Step 3: Install dependencies
-pip install -r requirements.txt
+**Step 3: Install dependencies** pip install -r requirements.txt

-# Step 4: Set up environment variables
+**Step 4: Set up environment variables**
-# - Create a .env file in the root of the project.
+ - Create a .env file in the root of the project.
-# - Add your API keys and any necessary configurations:
+ - Add your API keys and any necessary configurations:
-#   GROQ_API_KEY=your_groq_api_key
+   GROQ_API_KEY=your_groq_api_key

-# Step 5: Run the application
-streamlit run main.py
+**Step 5: Run the application** streamlit run main.py

-# Step 6: Visit the app
+**Step 6: Visit the app**
-# - Open the link provided by Streamlit in your browser (usually http://localhost:8501).
+**- Open the link provided by Streamlit in your browser (usually http://localhost:8501).**

 ## 🧠 Powered By
-# This project uses a combination of powerful tools and technologies:
+This project uses a combination of powerful tools and technologies:

-# LangChain: A framework for developing applications powered by LLMs (Large Language Models).
+LangChain: A framework for developing applications powered by LLMs (Large Language Models).

-# CrewAI: A service for managing multiple AI agents that collaborate to complete complex tasks.
+CrewAI: A service for managing multiple AI agents that collaborate to complete complex tasks.

-# Groq: High-performance LLMs optimized for fast response times.
+Groq: High-performance LLMs optimized for fast response times.

-# Streamlit: A web framework for building and deploying interactive web apps with Python.
+Streamlit: A web framework for building and deploying interactive web apps with Python.

-# Geopy: A Python library for geocoding and location-based services.
+Geopy: A Python library for geocoding and location-based services.

-# Open Exchange Rates API: API for real-time currency conversion rates.
+Open Exchange Rates API: API for real-time currency conversion rates.

-# streamlit-folium: A wrapper to display interactive maps with Folium in Streamlit.
+streamlit-folium: A wrapper to display interactive maps with Folium in Streamlit.